-- a) Students should continue - developing map skills and demonstrate an understanding of basic economic concepts. - b) Students will explain the importance of the basic principles of democracy and will identify the contributions of selected individuals. - c) Students will recognize that Americans are a people who have diverse ethnic origins, customs, and traditions, who all contribute to American life, and who are united as Americans by common principles.
+The standards for third-grade students include an introduction to the heritage and contributions of the peoples of ancient Greece and Rome and the West African empire of Mali.
+Students should continue developing map skills and demonstrate an understanding of basic economic concepts.
+Students will explain the importance of the basic principles of democracy and will identify the contributions of selected individuals.
+Students will recognize that Americans are a people who have diverse ethnic origins, customs, and traditions, who all contribute to American life, and who are united as Americans by common principles.